TodePond/Habitat/documentation/vector.md

 #### `Array.prototype.z`

-Get the third element of an array.
+Get or set the third element of an array.

 ```javascript
 const vector = [3, 2, 5]